Image: Thomas Logan

 2022 – Yarn/Rope/String, Fiber Art Now magazine July 2022

-2022 – Sculptural Basketry Plus, Studio Assistant to Ann B. Coddington, Penland School of Craft, Penland, NC
+2022 – Sculptural Basketry Plus, Studio assistant to Ann B. Coddington, Penland School of Craft, Penland, NC

 2019 – The Meditative Ritual of Art Making, Susan Schaefer, SW Journal